 Our biggest scare came during an early-morning appointment.
 Claudia was concerned with the baby’s heartrate—it was too low.
 After trying to raise her blood sugar level with ginger ale, served in a champagne flute, didn’t get the desired result Esther was sent for a carb-rich breakfast.
 It turned out to be a false alarm, but after months on a strict diet, doctor’s orders never tasted so good.

-After few phone calls, he told us to be at the hospital at 8pm, so they could start inducing.
+After a few phone calls, he told us to be at the hospital at 8 pm, so they could start inducing.
 This gave us a few hours to tie up some loose ends.
 Leaving the doctor’s office, Esther called her sister and nephew, asking them to meet us at Applebee’s for her “last meal.”
-When the meal was done, two-year old Justin launched into a wicked tantrum.
+When the meal was done, two-year-old Justin launched into a wicked tantrum.
 Foreshadowing, I wondered.
 Looking at Esther, I said, “Too late to turn back now.
 Let’s go.”Share This: